sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 This attribute configures this operation for all tests.
 This configuration can be overridden using the ``@backupGlobals`` annotation on the test case class and test method level.

-.. _appendixes.configuration.phpunit.backupStaticAttributes:
+.. _appendixes.configuration.phpunit.backupStaticProperties:

-The ``backupStaticAttributes`` Attribute
+The ``backupStaticProperties`` Attribute
 ----------------------------------------

 Possible values: ``true`` or ``false`` (default: ``false``)

-PHPUnit can optionally backup all static attributes in all declared classes before each test and restore this backup after each test.
+PHPUnit can optionally backup all static properties in all declared classes before each test and restore this backup after each test.

 This attribute configures this operation for all tests.
-This configuration can be overridden using the ``@backupStaticAttributes`` annotation on the test case class and test method level.
+This configuration can be overridden using the ``BackupStaticProperties`` attribute on the test case class and test method level.

 .. _appendixes.configuration.phpunit.bootstrap: